Icinga/icinga2/doc/18-language-reference.md

       }
     }

-If the `hello` attribute does not already have a value it is automatically initialized to an empty dictionary.
+If the `hello` attribute does not already have a value, it is automatically initialized to an empty dictionary.

 ## <a id="template-imports"></a> Template Imports